pateljit04/Python-Code/README.md

 # Python-Data-Science-Projects
 This is a repository of Python Projects.
-This includes data science, visualizations, incites, programs, and web developent.
+This includes data science, visualizations, incites, and programs